 - Planned Burn Notification System - planned burns are coordinated and managed by Forest Fire Management Victoria and can be implemented at short notice.
 You can subscribe to be notified when planned burns are going to take place, but these notifications can come at very short notice that reflect ideal burn conditions.

 Let us know you’re coming

 ParkConnect is Parks Victoria’s online database for visitor communication and emergency management.
-Registering your upcoming trips and excursions through ParkConnect assists us to alert you to any park closures, storm damage or management activities such as planned burns that may affect your visit.
+Registering your upcoming trips and excursions through ParkConnect allows us to organise a coordinated emergency management response with local ranger teams and government departments.

-The ParkConnect online database has replaced the old Group Activity Statement process.
 Please submit an online Education Group Activity form one month prior to your visit to let us know you’re coming.
 User guides are available on ParkConnect to assist you with creating an account and submitting your forms.

 Planning a trip for over 100 participants or organising a sporting event such as cross country?
 The Education Group Activity form does not apply to groups of 100 or more, and you may need to apply for an Event Permit.

 In most circumstances, schools visiting a park for educational purposes will not need a permit.